PCK - the Purpose

 And so from this awareness of the benefits of meditation and mindfulness, of the incredible learning than can take place when it’s differentiated, and the evidence for the impact of high-quality teacher-student relationships, PCK has evolved.

 PCK combines mind, body and learning approaches for parents wanting their children to develop into functional, self-managing adults, and seeking a more rounded and balanced approach to their growth.

-For parents looking for an alternative to cookie-cutter tuition in souless, white-walled rooms by wooden instructors, PCK recognises the need for holistic tuition and seeks to cater for this niche segment of the education market, choosing to introduce and test this concept in Singapore, one of the highest-achieving academic nations globally.
+For parents looking for an alternative to cookie-cutter tuition in soulless, white-walled rooms by wooden instructors, PCK recognizes the need for holistic tuition and seeks to cater to this niche segment of the education market.